-Samuel taught at the Foreign Mission School, where he had been a classmate of Henry ʻŌpūkahaʻia.
+Samuel and Nancy Ruggles Samuel taught at the Foreign Mission School, where he had been a classmate of Henry ʻŌpūkahaʻia.
 He and Nancy married in September 1819, the first of the missionary couples to wed, other than the Chamberlains.

 Rev. Asa and Mrs. Lucy Thurston Asa, Hiram Bingham’s classmate at Andover and a graduate of Yale, agreed to join the mission as the only other ordained minister.
 He met and married Lucy, a teacher who had expressed interest in missionary work, before their departure.
 They lived their lives in Hawai‘i.
 On Punahou’s campus, the Asa Thurston Physical Education Complex is named in his honor, while Thurston Memorial Chapel is named for his great-great-grandson, Robert S. Thurston, Jr. ’41.

-Samuel, an apprentice shoemaker and educated at Yale, applied to become a missionary.
+Samuel and Mercy Whitney Samuel, an apprentice shoemaker and educated at Yale, applied to become a missionary.
 The ABCFM accepted him as a teacher and mechanic.
 Mercy, also inspired by ʻŌpūkahaʻia, consented to marry Samuel and join the Pioneer Company.
 Samuel was ordained in Hawai‘i and both Whitneys lived in the islands for the remainder of their lives.

 The Hawaiians connected with the first company while at the Foreign Mission School, where they had lived and studied with ʻŌpūkahaʻia.
 Each had a personal story of leaving Hawai’i, journeying around the globe, and spending years away from home in New England and beyond.

 John Honoli‘i From Hawai‘i Island, Honoli‘i, also known as “Honooree,” arrived in Boston in 1815 aboard a trading ship.
 The shipping company agreed to release him and contributed $100 toward his expenses as he hoped for an education.
 At the Foreign Mission School, Honoli‘i helped the missionaries learn Hawaiian.
 He continued as a teacher and translator after returning to Hawai‘i.

 Thomas Hopu Hopu, of Hawai‘i Island, had sailed with ʻŌpūkahaʻia on the trading ship Triumph, which brought them both to the East Coast.
 He stayed in New Haven, where he benefitted from tutoring by Yale students.
 In 1812, he joined a privateer, a ship commissioned to capture British merchant ships during the War of 1812, and made 12 voyages before returning to join ʻŌpūkahaʻia in Connecticut in 1815.
 He excelled in his studies at the Foreign Mission School and delivered an address at Park Street Church in Boston before the departure of the Pioneer Company.

 William Kanui Kanui arrived in Boston in 1809 at the age of 12, and worked as a servant before joining privateering vessels during the War of 1812.
 Returning to New Haven to learn to be a barber, Kanui, also known as “Tennooe,” was persuaded by Yale students to join ʻŌpūkahaʻia and Hopu in Cornwall.
 After joining the Pioneer Company and returning to Hawai‘i, Kanui fell out of favor with the missionaries in a few short months.

 George Prince Tamoree Humehume, or George Prince Tamoree, the son of King Kaumuali‘i of Kaua‘i, had been sent abroad by his father at an early age to receive a Western education.
 He lived in a series of Massachusetts homes before joining the U.S. Navy in 1815, calling himself “George Prince.”
 Later, at the Foreign Mission School, he had to relearn Hawaiian, having spent most of his life with English-speaking company.
 The ABCFM allowed him to sail with the Pioneer Company and return to his family, though he was not expected to contribute to the missionary cause.

-All Pioneer Company portraits courtesy of Hawaiian Mission Houses Historic Site and Archives.
+1Demos, The Heathen School, p.
+95. All Pioneer Company portraits courtesy of Hawaiian Mission Houses Historic Site and Archives.